tyrionhuu/Multi-LLM-Debate/README.md

-# Project Template
+# Multi-LLM-Debate

-This is a repository for Python project templates, with Poetry as the package management tool.
+This is the implementation of the paper "Multi-LLM Debate: Framework, Principals, and Interventions"

 ## Prerequisites